WebAhead/master-reference/coursebook/week-UX/README.md

 Go away and think about what you want to build within the scope of a 2 week build.
 If you want to pitch ideas then choose something you really know about - be the product owners / experts.

-When you pitch be prepared to talk about:
+When you pitch be prepared to talk about for 5-10 minutes:

 - the idea: what problem you are trying to solve.
 - who your target users are.